 However, if you are conscious about these scars, there is always something that can be done to get rid of them for good.

-This is most effective for mild acne scars, any other thing might just call it bluff.
+This is most effective for mild acne scars, any other thing might just call it a bluff.
 Exfoliating bi-weekly goes a long way in shedding off dead skin cells.
-This is a slow process but when done with the right products for your skin, exfoliation will not only help fade acne scars, it will also brighten up your skin.
+This is a slow process but when done with the right products for your skin, exfoliation will not only help fade acne scars, it will also brighten your skin.